 (1-0-3) Topics address recently identified current events, skills, knowledge, and/or attitudes and behaviors pertinent to the technology or occupation and relevant to the professional development of the student.
-This course was designed to be repeated multiple times to improve student proficiency.

 DHYG-1207 General and Dental Nutrition

 (2-2-0) General nutrition and nutritional biochemistry emphasizing the effect nutrition has on oral health.